arjunKa/EcoLearn/README.md

 Note: After the app is added to your web server, you can Embed the app into a web WordPress webpage.
 Or, you can create a hyperlink to the build folder directly to get the full-page app experience, e.g. https://yourwebsite.com/apps/my-app-build

+## Try Locally
+To try this app locally you need npm installed as well as the npm dependencies which are listed in package.json.
+Then run the following in the 'frontend' folder: <code>npm run dev</code>.

 ## Details of the App
 Each calculator is broken down in the 'src/components/calculators' folder.
 In each folder there is a data.json file which contains all the data used in the calculation and this is pulled from by each calculator.